Super Mario World: Awards

-The game received 1991 Game of the Year awards from Nintendo Power and Power Play.
+Super Mario World received 1991 Game of the Year awards from Nintendo Power and Power Play.
 Many retrospective critics declared Super Mario World one of the greatest video games of all time.
 In 2009, a poll conducted by Empire voted it "the greatest game of all time".
-In 2009, Official Nintendo Magazine placed the game 7th on a list of the greatest Nintendo games of all time.
-In its final issue in October 2014, Official Nintendo Magazine ranked Super Mario World the third-greatest Nintendo game of all time, behind The Legend of Zelda: Ocarina of Time and Super Mario Galaxy.
-In 2012, Nintendo Power similarly named Super Mario World the fifth-greatest game of all time, a step up from its eighth-best ranking in their 2006 poll.
-The game has appeared on several "best video games of all time" lists such as those from Electronic Gaming Monthly, Game Informer, Retro Gamer and GameSpot.
-In 2007, Retro Gamer ranked it as the best platform game of all time, while USgamer listed it as the best Super Mario platform game ever in 2015.
+In 2009, Official Nintendo Magazine named it the seventh-best Nintendo game.
+In its final issue in October 2014, Official Nintendo Magazine ranked Super Mario World the third-greatest Nintendo game, behind The Legend of Zelda: Ocarina of Time (1998) and Super Mario Galaxy (2007).
+Nintendo Power named it the eighth-greatest game in 2006 and the fifth-greatest in 2012.
+It has been named one of the great games by publications including Electronic Gaming Monthly, Game Informer, Retro Gamer and GameSpot.
+In 2007, Retro Gamer named it the best platform game, and USgamer listed it as the best Super Mario platform game in 2015.
+In 2009, Guinness World Records ranked the game third on their list of the top 50 console games of all time based on initial impact and lasting legacy.
 In 1996, GamesMaster ranked Super Mario World 3rd on their "The GamesMaster SNES Top 10" list.
-In 1995, Total! listed the game 11th on its Top 100 SNES Games, at the time they opined Super Mario World is "a contender for the best game ever".
+In 1995, Total! named it the 11th-best SNES game and said it was "a contender for the best game ever".